Ecommerce Inventory Management for Indonesian Sellers

 For sellers who also need order management and shipping label automation, most of these tools bundle inventory and order management together.
 The question is whether the inventory features are deep enough for your needs or if they are secondary to the order processing focus.

-Dead stock is inventory that has not sold within a defined period — typically 90 days for fast-moving consumer goods in Indonesian ecommerce.
+Dead stock is inventory that has not sold within a defined period.
 It ties up cash, takes up warehouse space, and often ends up being liquidated at a loss.
 Based on seller community feedback, the most common causes of dead stock for Indonesian sellers are over-ordering from suppliers (buying 500 units based on one good week of sales), seasonal products that do not sell after the campaign ends, and variant overload (ordering 10 colors when 3 account for 80% of sales).

 The fix is systematic: set reorder points and safety stock levels for every SKU.